CDL-Quantum/Hackathon2020/TBD/README.md

 ## Tackling the IBM Challenge
 Our team has tackled the IBM Challenge to classify a large existing dataset of galaxies using Quantum Machine Learning techniques.

+## Motivation

+Quantum Image Processing is an exiting new field showing a lot of promise.
+Expressing an image using quantum information would mean all of the unique quantum properties like superposition or entanglement can apply to the image.
+QIMP can also provide speedup over its classical counterparts.
+In this work, we explore and analyzied the large-scale structure of the universe from the astrophysical datasets and applied
+Quantum machine learning algorithms for galaxy classification.

 ## Why was it a Challenge

 Classification of large data requires large computational resources !